-Those who have perused the scholarship booklet in prior years may want to take note of the 8 VSAC-administered scholarship and loan programs that are brand-new for the 2023-2024 academic year.
+Those who have perused the scholarship booklet in prior years may want to take note of some VSAC-administered scholarship and loan programs that are brand-new for the 2023-2024 academic year.

-Three new scholarships benefit students in particular communities:
+Among the new scholarships that benefit students in particular communities:

 - The Robert E. Ashton, Jr. Memorial Scholarship honors a longtime St. Albans educator by offering $1,000 scholarships to graduates of BFA-St. Albans.

-Four new scholarship and loan programs are targeted at students pursuing particular fields of study.
+Other new scholarship and loan programs are targeted at students pursuing particular fields of study, including: